Free will: Event-causal theories

 Efforts of will theory is related to the role of will power in decision making.
 It suggests that the indeterminacy of agent volition processes could map to the indeterminacy of certain physical events – and the outcomes of these events could therefore be considered caused by the agent.
 Models of volition have been constructed in which it is seen as a particular kind of complex, high-level process with an element of physical indeterminism.
 An example of this approach is that of Robert Kane, where he hypothesizes that "in each case, the indeterminism is functioning as a hindrance or obstacle to her realizing one of her purposes – a hindrance or obstacle in the form of resistance within her will which must be overcome by effort."
 According to Robert Kane such "ultimate responsibility" is a required condition for free will.
 An important factor in such a theory is that the agent cannot be reduced to physical neuronal events, but rather mental processes are said to provide an equally valid account of the determination of outcome as their physical processes (see non-reductive physicalism).

 Although at the time quantum mechanics (and physical indeterminism) was only in the initial stages of acceptance, in his book Miracles: A preliminary study C.S.
 Lewis stated the logical possibility that if the physical world were proved indeterministic this would provide an entry point to describe an action of a non-physical entity on physical reality.
 Indeterministic physical models (particularly those involving quantum indeterminacy) introduce random occurrences at an atomic or subatomic level.
 These events might affect brain activity, and could seemingly allow incompatibilist free will if the apparent indeterminacy of some mental processes (for instance, subjective perceptions of control in conscious volition) map to the underlying indeterminacy of the physical construct.
-This relationship, however, requires a causative role over probabilities that is questionable, and it is far from established that brain activity responsible for human action can be affected by such events.
-Secondarily, these incompatibilist models are dependent upon the relationship between action and conscious volition, as studied in the neuroscience of free will.
+But this relationship requires a causative role over probabilities that is questionable, and it is far from established that brain activity responsible for human action can be affected by such events.
+Moreover, these incompatibilist models depend upon the relationship between action and conscious volition, as studied in the neuroscience of free will.
 It is evident that observation may disturb the outcome of the observation itself, rendering limited our ability to identify causality.
-Niels Bohr, one of the main architects of quantum theory, suggested, however, that no connection could be made between indeterminism of nature and freedom of will.
+Niels Bohr, one of the main architects of quantum theory, suggested, however, that there is no connection between indeterminism of nature and freedom of will.